LLVM-AD/llvm-ad.github.io/_pages/Datasets.md

 Tencent Maps HD Map T.Lab, in collaboration with the University of Illinois at Urbana-Champaign, Purdue University, and the University of Virginia, have launched the industry's first multimodal language+vision (point cloud BEV+panoramic images) traffic scenario understanding dataset: MAPLM.
 MAPLM provides abundant road scenario images complemented with multi-level scene description data, aiding models in navigating complex and varied traffic environments.

-The details is now available at [MAPLM](https://github.com/LLVM-AD/MAPLM).
+The detail is now available at [MAPLM](https://github.com/LLVM-AD/MAPLM).

 ### Dataset 2: In-Cabin User Command Understanding (UCU)